pichim/PM2_PES_Board_Example/docs/markdown/ultrasonic_sensor.md

 [PES Board pinmap](../datasheets/pes_board_peripherals.pdf)

-To establish the connection, utilize the cable displayed in the accompanying photo, as it is compatible with the plug and socket on the sensor.
-Connect a regular jumper wire to the shown cable and use them for linking to the PES_board.
+To establish the connection, utilize the cable displayed in the following iamge, as it is compatible with the plug and socket on the sensor.
+Connect a regular jumper wire to the shown cable and use them for linking to the PES Board.
 The sensor's pins are labeled, but the plug design ensures a single correct connection: the bidirectional signal is transmitted through the yellow wire.

 <center><img src="../images/Grove-Kabel.png" alt="grove kabel" width="400" /></center>
 <center> <i>Cable used to connect to the sensor</i> </center>

 ### Create UltrasonicSensor Object
 ---------------------------
 In the given example, the sensor is plugged into pin D3 on the PES-Board.
-Initially, it's essential to add the suitable driver to ``main`` file and then create an object with the pin's name passed as an argument along with the variable definition that will handle the reading from sensor.
+Initially, it's essential to add the suitable driver to the ``main.cpp`` file and then create an object with the pin's name passed as an argument along with the variable definition that will handle the reading from sensor.

 ```
 #include "pm2_drivers/UltrasonicSensor.h"
 ```

 ```
+// ultra sonic sensor
 UltrasonicSensor us_sensor(PB_D3);
 float us_distance_cm = 0.0f;
 ```